 Lead interferes with the absorption of iron.
 Children with raised blood lead concentrations should be tested for iron deficiency.

 Each person eliminates lead differently.
 Thus, laboratory tests are just one part of the picture in lead poisoning cases.
 Careful monitoring with medical examinations is needed.
 Patients with altered kidney function may not eliminate lead as quickly.

-Healthcare practitioners should be aware that cultural practices and folk remedies, including soil ingestion, can increase a person's risk of lead exposure.
+Healthcare practitioners should be aware that cultural practices and folk remedies, including soil ingestion, can increase the risk of lead exposure.
 Folk remedies prepared by newly immigrated populations from Southeast Asia are particularly known as possible sources of lead.
 Other potential lead sources include imported foods, candy, cosmetics, costume jewelry, brass keys, and toys or household items containing or painted with lead.

 Some products that still contain lead include car batteries, solder, some pipes, ammunition, roofing, industrial paints, job sites, hobby areas, electronics, batteries, scrap metal recycling, some PVC, vinyl and plastics, brass objects including keys, costume jewelry, and X-ray shield materials.